OzzyGoylusun/Python.-Exploration-of-All-Nobel-Prize-Winners-and-Intriguing-Hidden-Patterns/README.md

 In addition, the code below helped me clear out the blurry lines between a Pandas Series and DataFrames where each one of those have a different set of functions and methods.

-By resorting to an integer-based indexing on my Pandas DataFrame, I was able to fetch what I required as below:
+By resorting to an integer-based indexing on my Pandas DataFrame below, I was able to fetch what I required and assigned it to a variable:

 ```python
 top_birth_country = nobel_winners_df["birth_country"].value_counts().reset_index().iloc[0,0]